Are you struggling to decide on what path to take in your brand/business? If so, you are NOT ALONE!!

 That doesn’t mean they don’t have other passions, interests or enjoy talking about other things they enjoy in their lives.
-It means that every conversation that they have online, everything that they put out there for their audience to see and the actions that they are taking are primarily around the thing that they’re known for.
+It means that every conversation that they have online, everything that they share with their audience is primarily focued around the thing that they are best known for.

 Here’s what I mean.

-Let’s use my fav gal, Amy Porterfield as an example.
+Let’s use my favorite gal, Amy Porterfield as an example.

-To know Amy, is to know that she has multiple passions outside of her expertise as an online marketing expert and trainer and talks of them freely.
+To know Amy, is to know that she has multiple passions outside of her expertise as an online marketing expert.

-The more streamlined you are, the more focused and dialed in, the easier it is for your audience to decide that you are the person they’ve been looking for and you are the person that they need to take in order to help them on their journey.
+The more streamlined you are, the easier it is for your audience to make the decision that you are the person that can help them on their journey.

-As a bonus, you’ll also see a huge boost in your confidence as well because when you think about it, the more feedback and engagement that you receive from your efforts, the more excited you will be, energized you will feel and confident in your message and delivery.
+As a bonus, you’ll also see a huge boost in your confidence!
+The more feedback you receive from your efforts, the more excited and energized you will feel.
+As a result, your confidence in your message and delivery will grow.

 Let’s talk about how to narrow down and fine-tuning your different passions when you’re just getting started.
-The ‘how’ is in being more intentional about how you talk about your different passions or bring them into the story that you’re telling so that they intentionally feel like they fit into the picture or story.
+Start by being more intentional with how you bring your passions into the story.
+Be sure that they feel like they fit into the picture or story authentically.

 THE BIG PICTURE

-So, when you’re telling a story around your passions, you want to make sure that you always tie them back to the big picture – your main passion or the main product or service that you offer.
+When you tell a story around your passions, be sure to tie them back to your big picture.
+That big picture being your main passion or the main product or service that you offer.

 Here’s an example;

-Let’s say that you work for a network marketing company and that network marketing company is in the health and wellness industry.
-In effort to keeping things tied back to the big picture, you can talk about your personal health and wellness routine, a daily practice that you’ve created, a mantra or a message that you’ve shared over and over as to why you’re doing passionate about what you do, how you’ve helped others or the impact that it’s had on your life.
+Let’s say that you work for a network marketing company in the health and wellness industry.
+An easy way to tie your story into your big picture is to share your personal health and wellness routine.
+You could also share daily practice that you’ve created, a mantra or a message that you like.
+Or even share how you’ve helped others on their health and wellness journey as well.